A pause before the scroll.

 This is not about deleting your apps or moving to the woods.

-It is about becoming a conscious participant in the feedback loops that shape your mind.
+It is about becoming a conscious participant in the feedback loops that are shaping your mind.

 Name the loop.
 Before opening any app, state what you are there to do.
 Notice when the loop takes you elsewhere.